cskime/cupertino_color_picker/README.md

 **Note**: This plugin only works on iOS 14.0+.
 Using it on Android or other platforms will result in a PlatformException.

+## Why Use Cupertino Color Picker?

+- **Native Feel**: Gives your iOS users the familiar platform experience they expect
+- **Performance**: Leverages native iOS components rather than rebuilding them in Flutter
+- **Accuracy**: Proper color space handling ensures colors appear as expected
+- **Developer Experience**: No need to build complex color selection UIs from scratch

 ## Key Features

 - 🔵 **True Native Experience**: Uses the actual iOS UIColorPickerViewController for authentic iOS look and feel